-The TELEMAC-MASCARET modelling system can run in parallel mode using domain decomposition and MPI based codes.
+The TELEMAC-MASCARET modelling system can run in parallel mode using domain decomposition and codes based on the Message Passing Interface (MPI) standard.
 The calibration scenarios have been carried out on a Linux server over 16 processors at the Institut de Mécanique des Fluides de Toulouse (IMFT).

-The performance of the two friction laws and the two bedload formulas was assessed with the three performance indicators: longitudinal profiles and cross-sections comparison, BSS scores along with the whole domain and the comparison of the deposited volumes is also considered.
+The performance of the two friction laws and the two bedload equations was assessed with the three performance indicators previously mentioned: longitudinal profile and cross-section comparison, BSS scores along with the whole domain, and comparison of the deposited volumes.